blueraleigh/dbtree/README.md

 SELECT * FROM mpr;
 ```

+The `mpr` table holds the maximum parsimony reconstructions.
+It is a three
+column table: the first column is the node id; second column, downpass cost;
+third column, uppass cost.
+The downpass and uppass costs are stored as JSON
+arrays.
+Each item in the array holds the minimum downpass or uppass cost that
+can be achieved by setting a node's state equal to the character state with
+the same index as the index in the JSON array.

 The following performs a linear parsimony analysis of the logarithm of
 squamate body masses binned into 10 categories.